 Gas Repairs

-There is a huge problem in the appliance industry when we start to talk about gas appliances such as gas ovens, gas hobs and gas cookers as, quite simply there are not enough repairers to either repair or install these appliances and so it can be difficult to get a repair and, when and if you do, it can prove costly.
+Quite simply there are not enough repairers to either repair or install these appliances and so it can be difficult to get a repair and, when and if you do, it can prove costly.
 The problem is worse still when it comes to gas tumble dryers as they are so rare that very few repairers will touch them due to the low volumes.

+This is a problem for people as they can’t get appliances repaired cost effectively.
 It is a problem for the environment because many people simply give up and buy a new appliance just because it is too difficult to get a repair done or too hard.
 It probably means that thousands of appliances are just “binned” every year needlessly.

 So why is this?

 Well it stems back to 1991 when the Health & Safety Executive (HSE) made it mandatory in law for any professional person working on a gas appliance to be registered with a gas safety scheme to assess that the person was competent to do so.
-The body awarded with the task of doing this was CORGI, which had been promoting gas safety since 1970 as it was formed in the wake of the Ronan Point disaster in 1968 which killed five people in a gas explosion.

 When this legislation was introduced it was accompanied by a certification scheme that involved what was then known as ACOPS, a relatively straight forward assessment of an individual’s ability to work on gas products.
 It was also relatively cheap to complete, so there was not too much complaint about it... except from the appliance repairers which of course fell on deaf ears.
-Of course this was helped little by the climate at the time, which was totally about locking down safety and the fact that DASA (the trade association) did little to represent the industry.

 Safety